October 19th to October 23rd 2020

 Due to the ongoing situation and travel restrictions related to the COVID-19 pandemic, the ESA – GTTP 2020 – A Journey to Space Exploration Missions Course will be held online.

 This course is organised in the framework of teacher training activities of the European School Innovation Academy.

 The European Space Agency and the Galileo Teacher Training Program join hands again to bring cutting edge training opportunities to all interested teachers.
-But this time we will have the opportunity to visit the Science Operations Centre of ESA in Madrid (Spain).
+This time we will have the opportunity to (virtually) visit the Science Operations Centre of ESA in Madrid (Spain).

-The European Space Astronomy Centre (ESAC), ESA’s window to the Universe, will open its doors to 25 teachers coming from all over Europe.
-Make sure you reserve your slot in this adventure.
-Meet the scientists, visit the facilities and learn about the discoveries taking place there.
+The European Space Astronomy Centre (ESAC), ESA’s window to the Universe, welcomes teachers from all over the world.
+Make sure you take part in this online adventure.
+Meet the scientists, make a virtual visit of the facilities, and learn about the discoveries taking place there.

 Who can apply?

 The workshop is open to teachers of all grade levels and subject domains willing to dive into a real STEAM experience (Science, Technology, Engineering, Arts and Maths).
 We believe that learning improves when students are embedded in interdisciplinary experiences and in environments that seamlessly integrate horizontal (across subject domains) and vertical (across different grade levels) articulation.

 - ESA Missions Highlights: Copernicus and Galileo, Mars Express and ExoMars, SOHO and Gaia

 - Lectures by researchers on current topics related to: Earth, Mars, Sun, Cosmic Vision, Science and Society

 - Visits to: Galileo & SMOS control rooms, Mars Express & XMM control rooms, and more